jakimowb/enmapbox_testmigration2/doc/source/Installation.rst

 We plan to publish the EnMAP-Box in the QGIS Plugin Repository, which will replace steps 2 and 3 by "two mouse-clicks".

-Note:
+Please note:
-       Before you can start the EnMAP-Box the very first time, it is likely required to install some additional python packages that are not part of your QGIS.
-Please read install_qgis_ for plattform specific advice on this topic.
+       Before you can start the EnMAP-Box the very first time, it is likely required to install additional python packages which are not part of a standard QGIS installation.
+Read :ref:`install_missing_packages` to get help on this.

+       Some general plattform specific hints how to install QGIS are given in :ref:`install_qgis`.

 .. _install_missing_packages: